Extension Logo

 • Traps, stingless parasitic wasps and insecticides for filth flies are most effective when combined with debris management.

-• Managing water sources and providing your horse deep shade or housing can best protect them from aquatic biting flies.
+• Managing water sources and providing your horse with deep shade or housing can best protect them from aquatic biting flies.

-• Work with a veterinarian to have your horse vaccinated for mosquito transmitted viruses.
+• Work with a veterinarian to have your horse vaccinated for mosquito-transmitted viruses.

 Flies are a natural part of keeping horses.
 Filth flies and aquatic biting flies are the main concerns in Minnesota.
-Understanding what these pests are and how they live and breed can help horse owners limit their fly pest problems.

 How do flies affect horses?

-• transmitting viruses and diseases.
+• Transmit viruses and diseases.

-• causing hoof damage from excessive stomping.
+• Cause hoof damage from excessive stomping.

 Horses usually swish their tails or stomp their feet to get flies to leave.
 They may also try to move their heads toward their bodies and limbs or twitch their skin to get rid of them.